CesiumGS/3d-tiles/TileFormats/VectorData/README.md

 The `CLAMP_TO_GROUND` semantic is a flag declaring that the geometry in the vector tile should be projected onto a surface.
 This is usually the WGS84 ellipsoid, but could also be custom terrain data.
-With this flag enabled, the Cartesian x, y, and z coordinates should be mapped to the longitude and latitude of the surface.
+With this flag enabled, the Cartesian `x`, `y`, and `z` coordinates should be mapped to the longitude and latitude of the surface.

 The `MINIMUM_HEIGHT` and `MAXIMUM_HEIGHT` semantics place bounds on the height from the surface for the projection.
 For example, `MINIMUM_HEIGHT` could be set to `10.0` to have the rendered vector graphics float uniformly `10.0` units off of a flat surface.